 This works for a few reasons.

-Second, monitoring creates data.
-Over days and weeks of logging, patterns become visible.
-You might notice that catastrophic thinking spikes on days after poor sleep, or before anticipated physically demanding events, or during certain times of the month.
-That pattern is actionable information.
+Monitoring also creates data.
+Over days and weeks of logging, patterns become visible: catastrophic thinking spikes on days after poor sleep, before physically demanding events, or during certain times of the month.
+That is actionable information, not vague worry.

-Third, monitoring builds evidence.
-If you log your pain intensity alongside your thoughts and your actual functional ability, you often discover that reality and catastrophic prediction do not match up.
-You thought today would be unmanageable.
-You got through it.
-That evidence, accumulated over time, becomes a resource for challenging catastrophic predictions in the future.
+The third reason is evidence.
+When you log pain intensity alongside thoughts and actual functional ability, you often find that reality and catastrophic prediction do not match.
+You thought today would be unmanageable; you got through it.
+Accumulated over weeks, that record becomes something you can hand back to your own brain when the next prediction arrives.

 What to Monitor Alongside Your Pain Log